Arthur Richard Schramm

 Schramm met his wife when she was someone else's wife.
 She was his patient.
 Her first husband, Mr. Kant, was in the air force at Wright Paterson Air Force Base where he was friends with Schramm.
 As a favor to Kant, Schramm treated Kant's wife, April, for depression.
 Two years later she divorced Kant and married Schramm and took their children with her.
 That reeks of ethical boundaries being crossed, but if people (say, the first husband) wanted to complain, to whom would they?
 There is no institution that patients feel is on their side in these matters.

-Then Schramm co-authored the paper "Vaginoplasty" that claims that by operating on the private parts of women they can cure wife abuse.
-No one looked to see what that might say about Schramm's practice.
+Then Schramm co-authored the paper “Vaginoplasty” that claims that by operating on the private parts of women they can cure wife abuse.
+No one looked to see what that might say about Schramm’s practice.
 If a stock broker wrote an article claiming he could make people rich, do you know how quickly supervisors and regulators would arrive in his office?
 In other industries there are people whose job it is to check to see if the professionals within it exploit or abuse clients.
-Top management at companies like Chase Manhattan hire outside investigators to investigate their own brokers (without their having written or said anything to attract their attention) to make sure they are obeying Securities and Exchange regulations and to make sure that they are not taking unfair advantage of unsophisticated investors and to make sure they are competent and giving good advice.
-No one does that in medicine.
-It takes something unusual like a stepson with determination and access.
-In medicine when these things come to light, the medical community dismisses them as "one-offs" and nothing is setup to check for other problems.
-They write in periodicals that they are sure it is a very rare thing - a one-off.
-Under current circumstances, how many bad operators would there have to be for there finally to be a situation in which the circumstances were so bad that one came to light?
-The thing that is a one-off is that it came to light.
+Top management at companies like Chase Manhattan hire outside investigators to investigate their own brokers, without those brokers having done or said anything to attract attention, to make sure the brokers are obeying Securities and Exchange regulations and to make sure that no brokers are taking unfair advantage of unsophisticated investors and to make sure the brokers are competent and giving good advice.

 Born 1938 in Chicago